 In general, Long-Term Care Insurance carriers can legally utilize genetic test results in their underwriting process for new applicants.
 The federal Genetic Information Nondiscrimination Act does prohibit health insurance companies from asking for or using your genetic information to make decisions about whether to sell a health insurance policy to you.
 Nor can they use it for how much they charge you in premium.
 These rules don't apply to Long-Term Care Insurance underwriting.

 You can understand why insurance companies are concerned.
 The risk of an average person needing extended care is high to start with.
-The US Department of Health and Human Services reports that if your reach the age of 65 you have a 70% chance of needing some type of long-term care service before you pass.
+The U.S. Department of Health and Human Services reports that if you reach the age of 65, you have a 70% chance of needing some type of long-term care service before you pass.
 If your risk is very high due to genetics, the risk becomes too high for an insurance company to underwrite.

-When you apply for Long-Term Care Insurance they will generally obtain your medical records, complete a detailed health interview (usually on the phone) and review your prescription drug records.
-Some companies will ask questions about your family history, especially if your parent suffered from some form of cognitive decline.
+When you apply for Long-Term Care Insurance, they will generally obtain your medical records, complete a detailed health interview (usually on the phone), and review your prescription drug records.
+Some companies will ask questions about your family history, especially if one of your parents suffered from some form of cognitive decline.

-If genetic testing was ordered by your doctor those results will appear in your medical records.
+If your doctor ordered genetic testing, those results would appear in your medical records.

-If you volunteer during the interview that you had genetic testing completed the underwriter will use that information.
+If you volunteer during the interview that you had genetic testing completed, the underwriter will ask for and use that information.

-This only applies if you undergo testing prior to obtaining coverage.
+This only applies if you undergo testing before obtaining coverage.
 If you get genetic testing after you have a policy, those results will not impact your coverage or ability to make a claim in the future.